spartan-phunguyen/github-crawler/README.md

 ## Overview

 GitHub Expert Finder is an automated system that builds a knowledge base of domain experts on GitHub by analyzing their activity, comments, and contributions.
-The pipeline collects comments from top GitHub users in specific programming languages, enriches them with AI-powered classifications, and makes them searchable through vector embeddings.
+The pipeline collects comments from top GitHub users in specific programming languages, enriches them with AI-powered classifications and tone analysis, and makes them searchable through vector embeddings.

 ## Pipeline Architecture